-- name_or_coord Either - (a) a standard_name, long_name, or var_name.
-Defaults to value of default (which itself defaults to unknown) as defined in iris.common.
-CFVariableMixin. - (b) a coordinate instance with metadata equal to that of the desired coordinates.
-Accepts either a iris.coords.DimCoord, iris.coords.AuxCoord, iris.aux_factory.
-AuxCoordFactory, iris.common.CoordMetadata or iris.common.DimCoordMetadata. - standard_name The CF standard name of the desired coordinate.
-If None, does not check for standard name. - long_name An unconstrained description of the coordinate.
-If None, does not check for long_name. - var_name The netCDF variable name of the desired coordinate.
-If None, does not check for var name. - attributes A dictionary of attributes desired on the coordinates.
-If None, does not check for attributes. - axis The desired coordinate axis, see iris.util. guess_coord_axis().
+- name_or_coord: Either, - a standard_name, long_name, or var_name which is compared against the name(). - a coordinate or metadata instance equal to that of the desired coordinate e.g., DimCoord or CoordMetadata.

+- standard_name: The CF standard name of the desired coordinate.
+If None, does not check for standard name. - long_name: An unconstrained description of the coordinate.
+If None, does not check for long_name. - var_name: The NetCDF variable name of the desired coordinate.
+If None, does not check for var_name. - attributes: A dictionary of attributes desired on the coordinates.
+If None, does not check for attributes. - axis: The desired coordinate axis, see iris.util. guess_coord_axis().
 If None, does not check for axis.
-Accepts the values 'X', 'Y', 'Z' and 'T' (case-insensitive). - contains_dimension The desired coordinate contains the data dimension.
-If None, does not check for the dimension. - dimensions The exact data dimensions of the desired coordinate.
-Coordinates with no data dimension can be found with an empty tuple or list (i.e. () or []).
-If None, does not check for dimensions. - coord_system Whether the desired coordinates have coordinate systems equal to the given coordinate system.
-If None, no check is done. - dim_coords Set to True to only return coordinates that are the cube's dimension coordinates.
-Set to False to only return coordinates that are the cube's auxiliary and derived coordinates.
+Accepts the values X, Y, Z and T (case-insensitive). - contains_dimension: The desired coordinate contains the data dimension.
+If None, does not check for the dimension. - dimensions: The exact data dimensions of the desired coordinate.
+Coordinates with no data dimension can be found with an empty tuple or list i.e., () or [].
+If None, does not check for dimensions. - coord_system: Whether the desired coordinates have a coordinate system equal to the given coordinate system.
+If None, no check is done. - dim_coords: Set to True to only return coordinates that are the cube's dimension coordinates.
+Set to False to only return coordinates that are the cube's auxiliary, mesh and derived coordinates.
+If None, returns all coordinates. - mesh_coords: Set to True to return only coordinates which are MeshCoords.
+Set to False to return only non-mesh coordinates.
 If None, returns all coordinates.